myueen/a02-java-thread/README.md

 # a02-java-thread
-COMP 590 Assignment 02 Java Thread Dining Philosophers problem
+COMP 590 Assignment 02: Java Thread Dining Philosophers Problem

-In the Dining Philosophers problem, there are five philosopher sitting around a table.
-Each philospher can have one plate of spagehetti.
-However, there are only five forks on the table.
-All of the philosphers are either in the thinking or eating state.
+## Team Members & PID
+- Edlyn Jeyaraj (730569503)
+- Thomas Kung (730620459)
+- Yueen Ma (730572152)

+## Problem

+In the Dining Philosophers problem, five philosophers sit around a circular table.
+Each philosopher has their own plate at the table.
+Between each pair of philosophers is a single fork, for a total of five forks.
+Each philosopher alternates between thinking and eating states.
+To eat their spaghetti, a philosopher needs to acquire both forks adjacent to them.
+After eating, they put down both forks and return to thinking.
+A philosopher can only use the forks to their immediate left and right.

-In this assignment, we will represent fork, spagehetti, table, and philospher as follows.
+In this assignment, we will represent the fork, the spaghetti, the table, and the philosophers as follows.

 1. Fork - Java Class
     - Fields: